brightly-salty/qbcanon/arts-humanities/humanities/thought/economics.md

 - developed the differential theory of rent, contemporaneously with several colleagues including Ricardo
 - rent is a deduction from the surplus

+### Stephen Margolis

+Network externalities can be broken down into autarky and synchronization.

 ### Alfred Marshall

 Principles of Economics